 Workplace climate affects how we feel immediately when we walk through the door into our microenvironments: whether that’s a lab, an office, or the many other spaces in which scientists work.
 It’s the milieu in which we ask questions, solve problems, design experiments, and create and sustain collaborations.
 Like a rainy winter day, when the climate is chilly, we feel its negative impact directly – which in the case of harassment can be severe.

 We know that the scientific workplace is not tremendously friendly to women, and one of the consequences is dwindling numbers up the career ladder.
 To be clear, the attrition of women in scientific careers does not reflect a supply-demand imbalance.
 Over the past 20 years, more than half of biomedical Ph.D. recipients across the nation were women.
-Yet, although women comprise 40% of tenure-track faculty, they make up only 24% of tenured faculty, and 14% at leadership positions such as department chairs and deans. .
+Yet, although women comprise 40% of tenure-track faculty, they make up only 24% of tenured faculty, and 14% at leadership positions such as department chairs and deans.
+The same is true in the NIH intramural research program.

 Moreover, the argument that women’s personal choices are the drivers of attrition ignores the well-documented presence of chilly workplace climates.
 These environments shape an unappealing academic lifestyle reflected by difficulty in achieving work-life integration and affordable childcare, ongoing stereotypes and biases that limit the numbers of women in leadership, and insufficient or ineffective mentoring and sponsorship.
 These factors are thus distinct from women’s own personal decisions, representing involuntary “choices” that can steer women to the margins of scientific careers - lingchi, which is Chinese for death by a thousand cuts.

 Gender harassment, the most common form of sexual harassment, is at the core of workplace cultures driving women from scientific careers.
-A National Academies of Science and Engineering (NASEM) emphasized the devasting consequences of gender harassment, defined as “a range of behaviors verbal and non-verbal that convey insulting, hostile and degrading attitudes about one’s gender.”
+A landmark June 2018 report from the National Academies of Science and Engineering (NASEM) emphasized the devasting consequences of gender harassment, defined as “a range of behaviors verbal and non-verbal that convey insulting, hostile and degrading attitudes about one’s gender.”
 Gender harassment is not a “come-on,” but rather, a “put-down,” which creates and perpetuates workplace cultures that send a message to women that they don’t belong.

 Gender harassment is not new to me.
 When I began my cardiology training in London, peers advised me that I was making a poor career choice: “You want to be a cardiologist, a woman, and you’re Black?
 You must be crazy!”